Mushroom bacon frozen breakfast sandwiches make breakfast on the go an absolute breeze! Easy to prep and a healthier alternative to the drive-thru.

 - Spray a 8x8 inch baking dish with spray oil and set aside.

 - In a large bowl, beat the eggs and milk together.
-Fold in the bacon, mushrooms, spinach and salt.
+Fold in the turkey bacon, mushrooms, spinach and salt.
 Pour the egg mixture into the baking dish.

 - Bake for 20-25 minutes or until cooked through (center should not jiggle).